microsoft/WPF-Samples/Sample Applications/LayoutTransitionsDemo/README.md

+---
+languages:
+- csharp
+products:
+- windows-wpf
+page_type: sample
+name: "Layout to Layout Transitions Demo"
+description: "This sample application demonstrates several techniques for animating from one layout state to another."
+---
 # Layout to Layout Transitions Demo
 This sample application demonstrates several techniques for animating from one layout state to another.